slavak-ru/chat/src/components/tooltip/README.md

 <a name="new_Tooltip_new"></a>

 ### new Tooltip()
-Component Tooltip create DOM-element if form-element value is empty.
+Component Tooltip creates DOM-element if form-element value is empty.

 <a name="_initEvents"></a>